aneesh223/makeohio26-intel/README.md

-# Subfab Drain Sentry, By Sahil Gandhi, Aneesh Jonnala, and Samanyu Vyakaranam
+# Subfab Drain Sentry, MakeOHI/O 2026 — Intel Challenge

-**MakeOHI/O 2026 — Intel Water Challenge**
+**By Sahil Gandhi, Aneesh Jonnala, and Samanyu Vyakaranam**

 **Code written by Aneesh Jonnala**

 Real-time semiconductor wastewater classification on a Raspberry Pi Pico 2W.
 Measures TDS and temperature, applies thermal compensation, and routes water to reuse, filtration, or brine management using SEMI F63 thresholds.